simsaens/StretchyLayout/README.md

 ![Initial View Hierarchy](Article/InitialViewHierarchy.png)

 Here's the view hierarchy for the basic version of the app.
-You can see it has three views.
-The header `UIImageView`, the red backing behind the text, and the long `UILabel` containing our text content.
+You can see it has three main views.
+The header `UIImageView`, the container for the text, and the long `UILabel` containing our text content.
 The bright red lines represent our Auto Layout constraints.
+There's also a `UIScrollView` and the root view of our view controller.

 We're going to build this using an Auto Layout framework called [SnapKit](http://snapkit.io).
 SnapKit is a simple iOS framework that makes